GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now I update the script with movie parameters.
-First, I use ``MOVIE_FRAME`` variable parameter to set the central longitude of the map.
-Th I also use the ``MOVIE_WIDTH`` constant parameter (in ``main.sh``) to set the width of the map (instead of 13c).
+First, I use the ``MOVIE_FRAME`` variable parameter to set the central longitude of the map.
+I also use the ``MOVIE_WIDTH`` constant parameter (in ``main.sh``) to set the width of the map (instead of 13c).